sg-crest A Singapore Government Agency Website

 Find out about the appeal process.

-Extracting the Certificate of Final Judgment finalises and completes the divorce process.
+Extracting the Final Judgment finalises and completes the divorce process.

 Note

-You will need to apply for leave (permission) of court to extract the Certificate of Final Judgment if 1 year has passed from the date of the Interim Judgment.
+You will need to apply for permission from the court to extract the Final Judgment if more than 1 year has passed from the date of the Interim Judgment unless you are still within 3 months from the last hearing for ancillary matters.

-If you are representing yourself, you must prepare the Certificate of Final Judgment Form (Form 33, Family Justice Courts (FJC) Practice Directions) before heading down personally to the LawNet & CrimsonLogic Service Bureau to extract the Final Judgment.
+If you are represented by a lawyer, your lawyer will extract the Final Judgment on your behalf.
+If you are representing yourself, you must prepare the Final Judgment form (Form 12, Family Justice Courts Practice Directions 2024 (DOCX, 36 KB)) before heading down personally to the LawNet & CrimsonLogic Service Bureau to extract the Final Judgment.

-You must follow Part 5 of Division 2 of the Family Justice Rules and the FJC Practice Directions to prepare their documents.
+You must follow Part 2 of the Family Justice (General) Rules 2024 and the Family Justice Courts Practice Directions 2024 to prepare your documents.

 Note